Victoria Nuland: Obama administration

-Ukraine
+Leaked phone call and Maidan involvement

 During the Maidan Uprising in Ukraine, Nuland made appearances supporting the Maidan protesters.
-In December 2013, she said in a speech to the US–Ukraine Foundation that the U.S. had invested over $5 billion on democratic skills and institutions, civic participation, and good governance in Ukraine since 1991.
-She stated that these were preconditions for Ukraine to achieve its European aspirations.
-The Russian government seized on this statement, claiming it was evidence the U.S. was orchestrating a color revolution.
+In December 2013, she said in a speech to the US–Ukraine Foundation that the U.S. had invested over $5 billion on democratic skills and institutions, civic participation, and good governance in Ukraine since 1991, stating that these were preconditions for Ukraine to achieve its European aspirations.
 On February 4, 2014, a recording of a phone call between Nuland and U.S. ambassador to Ukraine Geoffrey Pyatt, was published on YouTube.
-The call followed an offer made on January 25, 2014, by Ukrainian president Yanukovych to include two members of the opposition in his government to calm the Maidan protests in Ukraine, one being that of his prime minister.
+The call followed an offer made on January 25, 2014, by Ukrainian President Viktor Yanukovych to include two members of the opposition in his government to calm the Maidan protests in Ukraine, one being that of his prime minister.
 Nuland and Pyatt voiced their opinions of this offer, specifically on the post of prime minister, giving their opinion of several opposition personalities.
 Nuland told Pyatt that Arseniy Yatsenyuk would be the best candidate to hold this post.
 Nuland suggested the United Nations, rather than the European Union, should be involved in a full political solution, adding "fuck the EU".

-The following day, Christiane Wirtz, Deputy Government Spokesperson and Deputy Head of the Press and Information Office of the German Federal Government, stated that German Chancellor Angela Merkel termed Nuland's remark "absolutely unacceptable."
-The president of the European Council, Herman Van Rompuy, also condemned the remark as "unacceptable".
-Department of State spokesperson Jen Psaki said the discussion was not evidence of any American plan to influence the political outcome, remarking that "It shouldn't be a surprise that at any point there have been discussions about recent events and offers and what is happening on the ground".
+The following day, German Chancellor Angela Merkel termed Nuland's remark "absolutely unacceptable", and the president of the European Council, Herman Van Rompuy, also condemned the remark as "unacceptable".
+Department of State spokesperson Jen Psaki said the discussion was not evidence of any American plan to influence the political outcome.